 In the first year, you get to study politics, economics, epidemiology, society, medicine, and the social determinants of health.
 In year two, you explore some broad health themes (communicable and non-communicable diseases, maternal health and child nutrition, for example).
 And in year three, there’s an opportunity to specialise in health systems, climate change, contemporary health issues, and you’ll write an extended essay.
 You can watch/listen to me talking about Queen Mary’s Global Health undergraduate degree on the University’s ADEPT website.

 Having decided that you want to study global health, where do you go to study it?
-There are currently three universities in England that offer a three year undergraduate degree: Queen Mary’s University, King’s College, London, and Edge Hill University.
+There are currently two universities in England that offer a three year undergraduate degree: Queen Mary’s University and King’s College, London.
 Plenty of universities offer a single year intercalated degree for medical students, and a similar number offer global health as a post-graduate MSc or MPH degree.
 You can find out about Queen Mary’s MSc Global Public Health and Policy here.

 Global health offers a lens through which to view the inner workings of the world.
 If you want to know whether, by how much, and why the global population is healthy, then I have a good feeling that global health is the subject for you.